dpapavas/gamma/README.md

 number of cores and RAM available on your machine.
 The final command, will install Gamma in the default location (typically `/usr/local`).
 Consult CMake's documentation if you'd like to change this, or other aspects of the build.

+## License

+Gamma is distributed under the terms and conditions of the [GNU General Public License Version 3](./LICENSE.GPL).